Pedrin272/Solid_Java_Study/README.md

-# Java implementation of SOLIC concepts
+# Java implementation of SOLID concepts